ggebbie/ECCOonPoseidon/README.md

 # ECCOonPoseidon

-Analysis of ECCO version 4 release 4 using output from Poseidon @ WHOI
+Analysis of ECCO version 4 release 4 using output from Poseidon @ WHOI.
+A scientific project that relies heavily on the [ECCOtour](https://github.com/ggebbie/ECCOtour.jl), MITgcmTools, and MeshArrays Julia packages.

 # Getting started